Fine-tuning Done Right in Model Editing¶

 Loss & Training¶

-Standard cross-entropy loss, computed only on the target edit tokens.
-Key implementation details: - Multi-epoch breadth-first traversal - Mini-batch gradient aggregation - Only the MLP down/up projections of the last few layers are updated - No additional regularization, auxiliary data, or architectural modifications are required
+Standard cross-entropy loss, calculated only on the target tokens of the edit.
+Key implementation details: - Multi-epoch Breadth-First traversal - Mini-batch gradient aggregation - Updating only the MLP down/up projections in the final layers - No additional regularization, auxiliary data, or architecture modifications required

 Key Experimental Results¶